pedrom34/TutoAsus/Readme.md

 ```

 ## 6. Set up nginx
-Without doubt the most tricky part because the configuration of nginx depends very much on the services you want to access...
+Without doubt the trickiest part because the configuration of nginx depends very much on the services you want to access...
 In any case, it is necessary to modify the current configuration in "/opt/etc/nginx/nginx.conf".
 So, with vi:
 ```shell
 vi /opt/etc/nginx/nginx.conf
 ```